wsjwong/gantt-chart-for-team-lead/README.md

 ## Simplified Architecture

 This application follows a simplified architecture where:
-- Each team leader has one implicit team (no separate team entity)
+- Each team leader manages projects directly (no separate team entity)
-- Projects are owned directly by team leaders
+- Projects have start and end dates instead of complex task breakdowns
 - Team members are added to specific projects
-- The dashboard shows a unified Gantt chart across all projects
+- The dashboard shows a unified Gantt chart of all projects
-- Capacity planning is done at the team leader level
+- Progress is calculated automatically based on project timeline
+- **Focus on project-level planning** rather than detailed task management

-This approach reduces complexity while maintaining all essential functionality for effective project management.
+This approach reduces complexity while maintaining essential functionality for effective high-level project management.

+## Why Simplified?

+This version removes task management complexity to focus on:
+- **Project-level planning** - Better for high-level project oversight
+- **Simplified timeline management** - Just start and end dates
+- **Reduced cognitive load** - Fewer entities to manage
+- **Faster setup** - Projects can be created and tracked immediately
+- **Better for team leaders** - Focus on project outcomes rather than micro-management

+Perfect for team leaders who need project visibility without the overhead of detailed task tracking.

 ## Future Enhancements

 ### Planned Features
 - [ ] Enhanced visual Gantt chart with drag-and-drop
-- [ ] Task dependencies and critical path
+- [ ] Project milestones
 - [ ] File attachments and comments
 - [ ] Email notifications
 - [ ] Project templates
-- [ ] Time tracking
 - [ ] Reporting and analytics
 - [ ] Mobile app
+- [ ] Project dependencies

 ### Technical Improvements
 - [ ] Real-time collaboration with WebSockets